Social Impact Leadership Jun 16, 2020

 What will it take to remove entrenched obstacles to diversity and equity in the corporate world?

-On this special episode of The Insightful Leader, we feature a conversation between Nicholas Pearce, a pastor, consultant, and clinical associate professor at Kellogg, and Virginia “Ginny” Clarke, the head of leadership staffing at Google and an expert on diversity recruitment.
+On this special episode of The Insightful Leader, we feature a conversation between Nicholas Pearce, a pastor, consultant, and clinical professor at Kellogg, and Virginia “Ginny” Clarke, the head of leadership staffing at Google and an expert on diversity recruitment.
 They share their own experiences with systemic anti-Black racism, and discuss the specific actions that business leaders can take to work towards racial justice in their companies.

 Note: The Insightful Leader is produced for the ear, and not meant to be read as a transcript.
 We encourage you to listen to the audio version above.
 However, a transcript of this episode is available here.